TWK-1803/Projects/README.md

 # Projects
 This is a collection of the various projects and similar such things I have made throughout school and on my own time.
+The wireframe and shading programs are individual iterations of a project to recreate 3d graphics from scratch using math.
+The Connect 4 programs were created because I wanted to play with minimaxxing and

-Notes on how to run the programs:
+Notes on how to run the programs with requirements:

-The Chaos Game will run with no additional requirements.

-Wireframe will run with no additional requirements.

-InPlaceManipulationOfWireFrame will run with no additional requirements.

-PolygonShadingWithZBuffer will run with no additional requirements.

-ShadingModels will run with no additional requirements.

 Connect4Window uses an instance of Connect4AIAgent and the pygame library to run, both are require to play a game against the Agent.
 Running
 Connect4Window on the command line will start a game.